ffes/domoticz-buienradar/ReadMe.md

 settings you need to remove all the devices and restart Domoticz.
 The new devices will be added matching your settings.

+Other then that use [GitHub Issues](https://github.com/ffes/domoticz-buienradar/issues) for feature request or bug reports.

 State of development
 --------------------

-With the current implementation of the Python plugin framework this plugin is feature complete.
+With the current implementation of the Python plugin framework this plugin is quiet feature complete.
 Only rain levels could be added.

-Two features in the plugin framework would be really great to have:
+A useful features in the plugin framework to have would be:
-* Get the latitude and longitude from the Domoticz settings.
 * Get the TypeName of the plugins devices.
 With that it would be possible to determine if new devices need to be created when the user changes one of the selections on the hardware page.